natemacinnes/natemacinnes.github.io/rails-5-shopify-app-creation.md

-Setting up a Shopify app with Rails 5.1, Webpack, React, and Polaris
+Setting up a Shopify App with Rails 5.1, Webpack, React, and Polaris
 ======================================================

 Assumptions: